julienlargetpiet/dmenu_all/README.md

    - This script allows to **search files**, and **open them** regarding their extension with the softwares informed in conf variables at the top of "all_media_read.sh"

+## Quick search

+     - Example:

+           !ssd1/ms

+   - You can **directly access** to the file or folder you want specifying "!" at the beginning.
+When it comes to the **history** of directories or files accessed, the behavior is the same as for the command except that the history file is named "regular.txt"

 ## Alias for custom scripts

+    - Example:

+           :brave wikipedia.org

    - This script allows to **run command** (including app launcher) specified with ":" at the beginning of each one.
 If the command is not found it will indicate you that there is an error.
 If the command exist, it will be written in your **history** of command (if not already the case) to the file "command_a.txt".
 Basically all command can be run.

-   - You can **directly access** to the file or folder you want specifying "!" at the beginning.
-When it comes to the **history** of directories or files accessed, the behavior is the same as for the command except that the history file is named "regular.txt"

    - You can run **custom script with aliases** if you create a file in this programm folder following this synthax: